Nevşehir Kapadokya Airport

-Nevşehir Kapadokya Airport is an airport serving, and located 30 km in the northwest of Nevşehir, Turkey.
+Nevşehir Kapadokya Airport is an airport in the northwest of Nevşehir, Turkey.

 History

 The airport was opened on 15 November 1988 as Nevşehir Tuzköy Airfield.
 On 17 December 1998, the airfield renamed as Nevşehir Kapadokya Airport.
 In 2006, the airport served 392 cargo, 833 passenger aircraft and 27,832 passengers.
 The airport's domestic and international passenger terminal covers an area of 3,500 m^{2} and has a parking lot for 400 cars.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Nevşehir Kapadokya Airport: